 Save Money Buying a New Car in 5 Quick Steps

 I have received feedback from people telling me that they don't have time to read the whole site so I have created this slimmed down version of the information.
+But before you get started, a couple of quick reminders.
+I recommend that you read the entire site.

 You need to understand that the dealer is playing with a stacked deck.
 You are basically involved in a shell game.
 By following the steps on this page, you will be able to take away the dealers "house advantage."
 Let's get started: